 Acadia National Park is the most visited national park in the country and the majority of that onslaught is to Mount Desert Island.
 Winter Harbor is a smaller seaside community across the bay from Bar Harbor with the only section of ANP on the mainland.
-Fortunately we don't experience the sheer daily volume of people, traffic or cruise ships that MDI sees. ((If we did I'd have to move and that would be a shame.)
+Fortunately we don't experience the sheer daily volume of people, traffic or cruise ships that MDI sees.

 Although the park is flat out gorgeous and there's no denying that.
 There's more to the area than just the park.
 Less

 commercialized than the other tourist hotspots we offer visitors a lot to do.
 Especially those guests who desire a more relaxed, less crowded atmosphere.
 But even those desiring days of crowds, shopping and non stop activities can have the needs easily met here.
 That's one of the beauties of a vacation or living here.
 You can have remote, secluded, quiet or crowds anytime you want, it's your call.

 During the tourist season L.L.
 Bean helps sponsor a free shuttle bus starts in Winter Harbor and makes tours of Schoodic Point, the park and area.